hmfe/5396/README.md

 Hosted here:

 Written in Vanilla JS and Handlebars.
-NB: Uses js modules wihtout Webpack or Babel.
-Will only work locally if run on a local web server.
-Will also not work in IE or Edge.
+Packaged using Webpack.

 ### Install dependencies